Decomposition of Automata recognizing Ideals: Intersection-decomposition of non-linear automata

 In other words, \(\sep\) is the least element (for \(\preccurlyeq\)) whose strict successors do not admit a least element.
 This notion is illustrated in Fig.~\ref{fig: nonlinear}: the set \(\set{\sep \in S}{\succs{\sep}\setminus\{\sep\}}\) has two distinct minimal elements \(\rho_1\) and \(\rho_2\).

-\myParagraph{Rank.} The notion of rank is a classical one in directed acyclic graphs and corresponds intuitively to a depth notion in the graph.
-This notion represents how far a state is from the initial state.
+\subparagraph*{Rank.} The notion of rank is a classical one in directed acyclic graphs and corresponds intuitively to a depth notion in the graph.
+This notion represents how far a state can be from the initial state.
 More formally, let \(\A = \minAuto\) be in \(\I\) and let \(q \in S\).
-The \emph{rank} of \(q\), denote \(\norm{q}\), is the size of a longest path in \(\A\) from \(\iota\) to \(q\) that doesn't visit twice any state We denote by \(\setsep\) the set of states of the first rank that contains at least two elements.
+The \emph{rank} of \(q\), denote \(\norm{q}\), is the size of a longest path in \(\A\) from \(\iota\) to \(q\) that doesn't visit twice any state We denote by \(\setsep\) the set of states of the lowest rank held by at least two states.
 It has the property that there exists a transition from \(\sep\) to each state of \(\setsep\).